CATE Estimation With Potential Outcome Imputation From Local Regression

-To establish the asymptotic behavior of COCOA, we first define a notion of consistency for data augmentation.
-Next, we demonstrate that the proposed consistency is equivalent to emulating RCTs.
-Finally, we provide convergence guarantees for COCOA under the positivity assumption to be asymptotically consistent, thus establishing its convergence towards RCTs.
+To prove the generalization bound, we first define a notion of consistency for data augmentation.
+And, we demonstrate a lemma proving that the proposed consistency is equivalent to emulating RCTs.

 \begin{definition}[Consistency of Factual Distribution] A factual distribution $p_F$ is consistent if for every hypothesis $h:\mathcal{X}\times \{0,1\} \rightarrow \mathcal{Y}, \mathcal{L}_{\F}(h) = \mathcal{L}_{\CF}(h)$. \end{definition}